CityOfBoston Official An official website of the City of Boston

 The Boston Planning & Development Agency and City of Boston co-hosted to a series of microgrid workshops with a wide range of stakeholders, from state to local representatives.
 The group developed a business model for Community Energy Solutions- defining and overcoming barriers to local energy supply.
 A high-level consensus was reached as the group focused on the unique problems presented by Massachusetts statutes and regulations, which have set the table for a respectful collaboration between all parties.

-A series of three workshops on microgrids were convened by the City of Boston and PACE University Energy and Climate Center, with funding from the John Merck Foundation.
-The workshops were held in March, May and July 2014 and included stakeholder representatives from the Department of Public Utilities, City of Boston, distribution companies, DG and microgrid developers, and customers.
+A series of three workshops on microgrids was convened by the City of Boston and PACE University Energy and Climate Center, with funding from the John Merck Foundation.
+The workshops were held in March, May, and July 2014 and included stakeholder representatives from the Department of Public Utilities, the City of Boston, distribution companies, DG and microgrid developers, and customers.
 The workshops included legal and economic analysis; identification of benefits, costs, deal-makers and deal-breakers; and the development of a straw proposal for a multi-user microgrid that could be used as a template for pilot projects in Massachusetts.
 The workshops were facilitated by Dr. Jonathan Raab.

 See the materials from the workshops: